-This course is an additional A Level in Mathematics, expanding upon the many areas of study met in A Level Mathematics.
-A genuine love of maths and an enquiring mind are essential for students wishing to take this course.
-You must be confident with the algebra studied at higher level GCSE and show an enthusiasm to overcome the challenges that A Level Further Mathematics provides.
+This course is an additional A Level in Mathematics, expanding upon the many areas of study met in A Level Mathematics as well as introducing new and exciting topics.
+A genuine love of maths and an enquiring mind are essential if you wish to study this course.
+You must be confident with the algebra studied at higher level GCSE and show an enthusiasm to embrace the challenges that A Level Further Mathematics provides.

-This course can be studied as either an AS Level or A Level qualification.
-The content of A Level Further Mathematics splits broadly into the two strands of compulsory (Core) Pure Maths and Further Applied Maths.
+The content of A Level Further Mathematics splits into two strands: Compulsory (Core) Pure Maths and Further Applied Maths.

-Core Pure Maths: This builds on the knowledge and understanding of algebra from GCSE and extends the content introduced in A Level Mathematics.
+50%: Core Pure Mathematics builds on the knowledge and understanding of algebra and extends the content introduced in A Level Mathematics.
 You will meet new topics such as complex numbers, matrices, proof, hyperbolic functions, polar coordinates and further calculus.

-Since A Level Further Mathematics is a second A Level in maths, you must also be studying A Level Mathematics alongside this course.
-In most cases we would expect A Level (or AS Level) Further Mathematics to be taken as a fourth A Level course.
-Students will need to purchase a specific calculator for the course: Casio FX991ex.
+Since A Level Further Mathematics is a second A Level in Maths, you must also be studying A Level Mathematics alongside this course.
+A Level (or AS Level) Further Mathematics can only be taken as a fourth A Level course to complement the three main subject choices.

-You will deepen your understanding of mathematics by discussion and group work as well as independent research and practical work.
+You will deepen your understanding of Maths by discussion and group work as well as independent research and practical work.

 For AS Level there are two exams: Core Pure Maths and Further Applied Maths.
 All candidates will sit these exams at the end of the first year to assess their suitability to progress onto the A Level course.

-For A Level there are three exams: two Core Pure papers and one Further Applied paper.
-The content from both years of study are examined in these three papers.
+For A Level there are four exams: two Core Pure papers and two Further Applied papers.
+The content from both years of study are examined in these papers.

 Meet the A Level expert